farsinotare/farsinotare.github.io/_posts/2014-07-25-lighting-design-overview.md

 layout: post
 tags: light design art
 ---
 Light influences our experiences like no other media.
-With the advances of LED technology, we can expect many different light experiences.
-We probably can start talking directly to our lamps with IP addresses, maybe this year already or maybe next year.
+With the advances of LED technology, we can expect to experience many different lighting solutions in the near future.
+And, with IoT ideas, you can start talking directly to your lamps with IP addresses, maybe this year already, maybe next year.

 # The Need for Light